Logiqx/gps-details/docs/devices/coros/activities/2024-05-27-walking/README.md

 Run / Hike:

-- Speed is heavily smoothed.
+- Speed is heavily filtered / smoothed.
 - Position is smoothed, but not as much as speed.

 Flatwater / Bike / Windsurfing: